Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources.

 Become Knowledgeable about Assessment Terminology

 Each year you will be faced with interpreting test results particularly for mandated state assessments, and explaining those results to students and parents.
 It is a good idea to have a working knowledge of key terms.
-Visit the Dictionary of Student Outcome Assessment at James Madison University and the Glossary of Basic Measurement Concepts from Pearson Education, Inc.
+The following resources should help in this endeavor.

 Add Rigor and Relevance to your Curriculum, Instruction, and Assessment Endeavors